brwnj/covviz/README.md

 nextflow run brwnj/covviz -latest --help
 ```

+### Nextflow arguments

+In the example above `-latest` pulls whatever the latest `covviz` code exists on GitHub
+prior to execution and `-profile docker` sets `-with-docker` within Nextflow.

+Other notable options are `-resume`, which when running a workflow a second will start
+where previous runs of the workflow left off; and `-work-dir` which sets the location of
+all intermediate files generated throughout the workflow.

 ## From coverage intervals (.bed)

 The `covviz` CLI accepts bed3+ as input.
-If you've already generated your coverage files you can start here and not the Nextflow workflow.
+If you've already generated your coverage
+files you can start here and not the Nextflow workflow.

-If you would prefer to run `indexcov` yourself across your .bai or .crai files, the workflow above simply runs:
+If you would prefer to run `indexcov` yourself across your .bai or .crai files,
+the workflow above simply runs:

 ```
 fai=data/g1k_v37_decoy.fa.fai